aci-ref/facilitation_leading_practices/activities/09-interface.md

 </div>

-Furthermore, and as an indirect benefit of having a rich interpersonal network for performing their own responsibilities, facilitators may enhance the capabilities of ACI-providing organizations and personnel by enhancing professional connections between them.
+Furthermore, and as an indirect benefit of having a rich interpersonal network for performing their own responsibilities, Facilitators may enhance the capabilities of ACI-providing organizations and personnel by enhancing professional connections between them.
 The following sections of this chapter discuss various strategies for establishing working